Cybersecurity Governance (MSc)

 “The Master has opened many doors for me academically and professionally.
 I selected this master’s program as it offered a governance perspective into crisis and security issues that other traditional degrees did not offer.”

 Usually, people enrol in a course to obtain more knowledge and insights but you would also like to work on your skillset.
 This master allows you to do both.
 Learning by doing is central to this master.
-This includes innovative teaching methods.
-For instance, serious gaming but also a ‘laboratory’ where you can focus your research on specific topics.
-On your own or with fellow-students.
+This includes innovative teaching methods such as serious gaming.
+You will learn how to work together in teams, how to present findings to different audiences and how to self-direct your learning.
 Theoretical knowledge is always enriched with real-life cases enabling students to become academically trained professionals.

 Student support services